Exorust/LLM-Cookbook/README.md

 ### Datasets

+- How to build a standard Question Answer Dataset for LLMs?
 - How to load a public dataset for use?
 - How to split documents/pdf into a dataset?
 - How do I generate synthetic Data with GPT?